mhenke/CYBR8420-SoftwareAssurance-Proposal/code-analysis.md

 **Code Review Tool Selection:**

-Our team obtained a list of CWEs from Claude AI.
-We verified the list was appropriate and valid for our misuse cases, assurance claims, and threat models.
-We iterated through this several times, finalizing with our list above.
+To develop a robust understanding of potential vulnerabilities, we began by obtaining a list of CWEs using Claude AI.
+This list underwent a review and validation to ensure its relevance to our misuse cases, assurance claims, and threat models.
+After several iterations, we finalized the refined list presented earlier.

-Then we struggled to get a code scanner working, trying Fortify and SonarQube using Docker.
-We finally were able to obtain scans using SonarCloud and CodeQL with GitHub Actions and a local scan with PMD.
+Next, we turned our attention to automated code scanning tools.
+Our initial attempts involved setting up Fortify and SonarQube via Docker, but these proved challenging.
+Ultimately, we successfully executed scans using CodeQL with GitHub Actions, SonarCloud, and a local scan with PMD.

-CodeQL scan resulted in 32 issues.
-14 had a Test label indicating the issue is related to testing.
-Exluding the testing labels, we had 2 Critical, 12 High, 4 Medium, and 0 Low.

-SonarCloud scan resulted in 59 issues.
-Again a high number were related to testing (41).
-Excluding the testing labels, we had 16 High and 2 Medium.
+The CodeQL scan identified 32 issues, with 14 flagged as related to testing.
+This left 18 issues of interest:

+    2 Critical
+    12 High
+    4 Medium

+The SonarCloud scan we opted to utilize for an additional layer of analysis detected 59 issues, with 41 tied to testing.
+Excluding these, the remaining results included:

+    16 High
+    2 Medium

-PMD scan resulted in 15 security-related issues with all of them pertaining to testing files.
+Furthermore, we conducted a local scan using PMD, which resulted in 15 security-related issues with all being related to testing and decided not to look any further.

 [SonarCloud scan results](https://sonarcloud.io/summary/overall?id=mhenke_keycloak&branch=main)